alexmanrique/blog/_posts/2019-03-09-validate-requests-jaxrs-api.md

 </dependency>
 {% endhighlight %}

-Note that in the maven dependency we have set scope provided.
+Note that in the maven dependency we have set scope `provided`.
 It’s important to check libraries that your application server comes with.
-In case that you are using JBoss application server you have to check in the modules folder.
+In case that we are using JBoss application server we have to check in the modules folder.

 > Use provided in the maven dependencies when your application server has the library.